kgroveshok/z80-homebrew/WORD-LIST.md

  UNTIL ( u -- ) Exit REPEAT...UNTIL loop if TOS is false  | DONE

- KEY ( -- w f )      scan for keypress but do not wait true if next item on stack is key press
+ KEY ( -- w f )      scan for keypress but do not wait true if next item on stack is key press | TODO

  WAITK ( -- w )      wait for keypress TOS is key press | DONE

- ACCEPT ( -- w )    Prompt for text input and push pointer to string | TEST
+ ACCEPT ( -- w )    Prompt for text input and push pointer to string | DONE

+ IS ( s1 s2  -- f ) Push true if string s1 is the same as s2 | TODO

  0< ( u -- f ) Push true if u is less than o | CANT DO UNTIL FLOAT